-Choose the Right Countertop for your lifestyle.
+Choose the Right Countertop for Your Lifestyle.

 When it comes to choosing kitchen or bathroom countertops, quartz is a popular choice.
-When you watch home improvement shows, though, most everyone is talking about granite as if it is the only choice.
+When you watch home improvement shows, though, almost everyone is talking about granite as if it is the only choice.
 Is quartz the best option or would natural stone like granite or marble be better?
 Each option has its benefits.
 Before making a final decision, you might want to do a countertop comparison.
 Natural stone and quartz are among the most durable solid surfacing materials.
 Explore the benefits of each and choose the one that will best suit your lifestyle.

 Granite countertops exude classic elegance while also offering outstanding durability.
 When you choose granite, you choose the last set of countertops your home will ever need.
 With proper care and maintenance, your granite countertops will deliver the same look and performance for decades to come.